abpframework/abp/docs/en/Themes/LeptonXLite/blazor.md

   dotnet add package Volo.Abp.AspNetCore.Components.WebAssembly.LeptonXLiteTheme
   ```

-- Remmove **Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme** reference from the project since it's not necessary after switching to LeptonX Lite.
+- Remove **Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme** reference from the project since it's not necessary after switching to LeptonX Lite.

 - Remove the old theme from the **DependsOn** attribute in your module class and add the **AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeModule** type to the **DependsOn** attribute.